 - Mix all ingredients together and store in small jars.

-- These will last for months, making a great gift for someone you know is a little stressed out.
+- These will last for months, making a great gift for someone you know who is a little stressed out.

 SPICED MACADAMIA NUTS

 Roasting your own nuts just might be (in our opinion) one of the most satisfying things you can do this holiday season!
 Skipping the nasty additives and overdose of sugar is well worth it when you spice your own, toast them up and enjoy them.
 The only tricky thing is that you may find yourself eating them all before you gift them to a friend ;-) Good luck!

 - 2 cups macadamia nuts

 - Preheat oven to 350 degrees F (180 degrees C) and line a baking tray with parchment paper.

 - In a bowl, mix together all ingredients, stirring to ensure you coat the macadamia nuts well.